 There were a few moments of decompression after that.
 Anni and Karin were shown walking together as a voice over from Anni talked about her life and the lives of others after the war.
 She talked about when homosexuality stopped being a death sentence in Germany.
 She talked about how many people died as a result of the Nazi regime.

 Charité at War was created and written by Dorothee Schön and Sabine Thor-Wiedemann.
-These two wrote both seasons, including the one not available on Netflix.
+These two wrote both seasons.
 Even if you don’t speak German, you might enjoy a look at the website for the series.
 It has some great photos.

 When I began this series, it seemed like it was going to be too favorable to the German point of view during World War II.
 I slowly realized, however, that it was a cautionary tale about the dangers of Nazism.
 I kept watching.
 I saw parallels with activities of the far right, white supremacists, and Nazis now.
 Right now.
 To me, that was the most important part of the story.
 The drama, the well-written characters, and the suspense were bonuses.